Skip to main content Skip to footer

 Why does this matter?

 Registrations that generate any exempt income, those with non-business activities, or which hold any Capital Goods Scheme assets, will need to review their annual position to calculate any VAT adjustments that are required.
-Those businesses that are within the Tour Operators Margin Scheme will need to undertake annual calculations at the end of their financial year, which may or may not be March.
+The CIC judgment has found that what have previously been accepted as grant funding arrangements that are outside the scope of VAT are, in law, now to be treated as business income which is likely to adversely impact an organisation’s VAT profile.

 Annual adjustments